-I had a life, very busy, pressured, with breaks in which I could do nothing.
+I had a life.
+Busy, pressured, with few breaks.
 I had a career which went as far or as near as I let it.
-My life was never based on money.
+But my life was never based on money.

 There are others who aren't as lucky.
-Their financial condition controls everything.
-That spending a life counting pennies and misering gas is how they live.
+Their financial condition controls every aspect.
+They must spend their lives counting pennies and saving gas to survive.

 I never looked at a man's bank book before I assessed his character.
-I had friends who were very rich, and others who were poor, and my friendship had nothing to do with whether they could buy me a Rolex or couldn't afford a bus fare.
+I had friends who were rich, and others who were poor.
+My friendship had nothing to do with whether they could buy me a Rolex or couldn't afford a bus fare.

 But she had money.